-I passed another dam, and then a second and finally Rainbow Dam.
+I passed Cochrane Dam and finally Rainbow Dam.
 A sign said it produced enough electricity for 54,000 homes.

 It was a relief to reach pavement again.
 Another Northwestern truck offered to complete the shuttle for me.
 Then a car stopped to offer help.
 Very friendly, considerate people.

-At about 14 miles I reached a boat launch.
+At about 14 miles I reached the Rainbow Dam boat launch.
 I put the cart on top of the boat and tested stability of my kayak, now that it was so top heavy.
 It be fine for the short crossing.

 I paddled across and upriver to Giant Springs.
 People were enjoying their weekend on the paths around this scenic spot.
 The clear Roe River springs out of the ground here and only travels 200 feet before reaching the Missouri!